harshith-byte/QR_Generation_Using_Django/README.md

 - make changes in /QR_to_Website/main/views.py file by adding custom Email Address to send mail to.

-- open terminal and Change directory to main
+- open terminal and Change directory to QR_to_Website
 ```
   - cd QR_to_Website/
 ```